egonw/cdkbook/code/ListIOOptions.code.md

 Option: What kind of job do you want to perform?
 Current value: energy calculation
 [ProcessorCount]
-Option: How many processors should be used by Ga... ussian?
+Option: How many processors should be used by Gaussian?
 Current value: 1
 ```